 September 22, 2017

-On May 30, 2017, the Legislative Assembly of Ontario completed its first reading of Bill 139: An Act to Enact the Local Planning Appeal Tribunal Act, 2017 and the Local Planning Appeal Support Centre Act, 2017 and to amend the Planning Act, the Conservation Authorities Act and various other Acts.
-This fall, as of the writing of this article, second reading is underway.
+On May 30, 2017, the Legislative Assembly of Ontario completed its first reading of Bill 139: An Act to Enact the Local Planning Appeal Tribunal Act, 2017 and the Local Planning Appeal Support Centre Act, 2017 as well as amendments to the Planning Act, the Conservation Authorities Act and various other Acts.
+This fall, the second reading is underway.

-If implemented, Bill 139 promises to not only rebrand the Ontario Municipal Board, but to noticeably change the system under which development application appeals operate in the Province of Ontario.
+If implemented, Bill 139 promises to not only rebrand the Ontario Municipal Board, but to noticeably change the system under which development application appeals operate in Ontario.
 In particular, appeal rights will be scaled back significantly.

 Bill 139 Highlights